Cook Like Czechs

 Assembling the walnut rolls

-STEP 8: Dump the raised dough onto a lightly floured surface and knead briefly.
-Divide into two halves, shape each into a small ball, and leave to rest for ten minutes.
+STEP 8: Turn the risen dough out onto a lightly floured surface and knead it gently.
+Divide it into two equal pieces, shape each into a ball, and let them rest for about 10 minutes, covered with a cloth.

-STEP 9: Using a rolling pin, roll one rested ball of dough into a rectangle about 12 × 10 inches and about ¼ inch thick.
-Spread the walnut filling over the dough, leaving about an inch of space around the edges.
-An angled cake spatula makes the spreading easier.
+STEP 9: With a rolling pin, roll out one piece of rested dough into a rectangle about 12×10 inches (30×25 cm) and little less than ¼ inch (0.5-0.7 cm) thick.
+Spread half of the walnut filling evenly over the surface, leaving about 1 inch (2.5 cm) of space around the edges.
+An angled cake spatula works great for this step.

 Spreading walnut filling over rolled dough.